NorthWalesTech/Community/constitution.md

 The quorum for the AGM will be 10% of the membership or 10 members, whichever is the greater number.

-At the AGM:-
+At the AGM:

 The Committee will present a report of the work of North Wales Tech over the year.
 The Committee will present the accounts of North Wales Tech for the previous year.
 The officers and Committee for the next year will be elected.
 Any proposals given to the Secretary at least 7 days in advance of the meeting will be discussed.

-6.2 Special General Meetings
+## 6.2 Special General Meetings

 The Secretary will call a Special General Meeting at the request of the majority of the committee or at least eight other members giving a written request to the Chair or Secretary stating the reason for their request.